mathieuheliot/ssr-starter/README.md

 Development commands.
 Execute `npm run [TASK]`, where TASK can be one of the following values:
 - `build`: Compile an application version ready to deploy in the /dist folder
-- `dev`: Launch an hot reload process
-- `start`: Launch a JS rendering server at http://localhost:3000
+- `serve`: Serve content with server side rendering at http://localhost:3000
-- `test`: Serve JS content for browser rendering at http://localhost:3001
+- `start`: Launch environnement an hot reload process at http://localhost:3001

 ### Docker
 Production running process